If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 iDEAS Emulator Review

-I should not be saying this, but wait for a year or so before trying out the iDEAS emulator.
-It is not that it is a terrible emulator, but it is yet to get more refined than RetroArch and Citra.
+I should not say this, but wait a year or so before trying out the iDEAS emulator.
+It is not a terrible emulator, but it has yet to become more refined than RetroArch and Citra.

-It is under constant development, and with every new release, the developers keep on adding new features.
+It is constantly being developed, and with every new release, the developers add new features.
 However, a quick hands-on experience with iDEAS left me wishing for more.

-There is definitely a lot to work on like major bug fixes and, of course, improved graphics, but if you can live with those things, iDEAS is one of the best 3DS emulators for Windows 10 laptops or desktop.
+There is a lot to work on, such as major bug fixes and improved graphics, but if you can live with those things, iDEAS is one of the best 3DS emulators for Windows 10 laptops odesktopspsp.

 Here is what I found while using iDEAS: